eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 });
 ```

-This is the final continuation of the Node.js, this code updates the Windows registry with the latest screenshot index(What we got when we counted the screenshot files).
+This final section of the code updates the Windows registry with the latest screenshot index(Gotten from counting the screenshot files).

 Here's a breakdown of the code: